Lemon Pecorino Brown Rice with Greens and Peas

 8. Stir in 2 tablespoons lemon juice and lemon zest.

 9. Taste and add remaining lemon juice if desired.
-Season with salt to taste and garnish with additional Pecorino.
+Season with salt to taste and garnish with additional Pecorino and lemon zest.

 CULINARY TIPS AND NUTRITION NOTES